Rob-Labs/Empire-Token/RUN_TEST.md

         ✔ Swap will fail if amount greater than Maximum amount set by bridge ✔ Swap will fail if token not supported by bridge ✔ Swap will fail if fee not fulfilled
-        1) Swap should need approval from token holder ✔ Swap should emit LogSwap event
+        ✔ Swap should emit LogSwap event
         ✔ Swap should transfer fee to treasury address (39ms) ✔ Swap should emit LogLockByBridge on EMPIRE Contract